AnthonyCxx/Notes-and-Writeups/C++/Exception Handling/README.md

 ```

 ## Manually Throwing Errors with _throw_
-If you want to catch anything other than a
+If you want to catch anything other than an error thrown by the program itself, you'll have to do it manually with the _throw_ keyword.
+If you know Python,
+_throw_ is the C++'s [_raise_](https://stackoverflow.com/questions/2052390/manually-raising-throwing-an-exception-in-python) keyword.

 ## Sources
 cplusplus.com: [_Exceptions_](https://www.cplusplus.com/doc/tutorial/exceptions/) <br />